I am a

 Study computer science at Griffith

-The Computer Science program is Queensland's premiere degree for individuals focused on careers in the dynamic software development and software engineering sector.
-It is designed to prepare you to work on the cutting edge of technology, creating the future rather than just applying existing information technology solutions to business needs or building websites.
+Griffith is ranked in the top 76 - 100 for Computer Science in the world by Academic Ranking of World Universities 2020.Our computer science degree is designed to prepare you to work on the cutting edge of technology, creating the future rather than just applying existing information technology solutions to business needs or building websites.

 As a student, you will learn the fundamental principles underpinning computer science and gain practical problem solving and market relevant software development skills for many different platforms and applications.
 You will learn about computer hardware and computer architecture, at least five of widely used programming languages, software design and architecture, intelligent systems and machine learning, operating systems, distributed computing, data management and web and mobile technologies.
 You will be able to do one or both of the two available majors; Software Engineering and Data Science and Artificial Intelligence.
 In addition to this students will be able to take elective courses from the Bachelor of Information Technology.